TABLE OF CONTENTS

 - Increase or decrease in bathroom usage

 As you can see, there are many unpleasant side effects of medications prescribed for dogs with arthritis.
 So what do you do when you want to help your dog feel relief from his or her inflammation without adding other sources of pain in its place?
-Well, we have the solution for you.
+Well, we have a solution for you.
 Continue reading to learn about a way to minimize symptoms of arthritis without creating additional problems in the process.

 Side Effects of Natural Arthritis Remedies for Dogs